-When Sherry’s not at the salon, you might find her …
+When she’s not at one of the two Zen Fish locations, you might find Janet: